-We believe that the shares currently available for grant under the 2019 Plan will be insufficient to meet our anticipated needs, particularly because: (1) we need to maintain our ability to offer equity incentives to our employees that are consistent with our historical equity incentives and industry benchmarks; (2) we are focused on cash preservation to fund our clinical programs and have increased the weighting of equity compensation for certain incentive programs; and (3) over the past 24 months a significant number of options have had strike prices significantly above our current stock price, and we have determined that additional equity award opportunities are necessary to retain and motivate employees.
+We believe that the shares currently available for grant under the 2019 Plan will be insufficient to meet our anticipated needs, particularly because: (1) we need to maintain our ability to offer equity incentives to our employees in order to remain competitive in our industry and to ensure retention of our key employees through important clinical milestones; (2) we are focused on cash preservation to fund our clinical programs and have increased the weighting of equity compensation for certain incentive programs; (3) over the past 24 months a significant number of options have had strike prices significantly above our current stock price; and (4) recent financing has substantially increased common share equivalents outstanding, diluting the retentive value of outstanding options.
+As a result, we have determined that additional equity award opportunities are necessary to retain and motivate employees.

 The increased number of shares we are seeking under the Amended 2019 Plan will enable us to have a competitive equity incentive program to retain and motivate our key employees and other service providers to execute on our business plan.
+If this Proposal 2 is approved by our stockholders, the Amended 2019 Plan will become effective as of the date of the 2022 Annual Meeting.
 If this Proposal 2 is not approved by our stockholders, we will continue to use the 2019 Plan in its original form as the framework for our equity incentive compensation program.
 However, once the authorized shares under the 2019 Plan are depleted, we would not be able to continue to grant equity awards to our employees, which could put us at a competitive disadvantage in retaining talent, and also make it more difficult for us to align employee interests with those of our stockholders through a program that includes stock ownership.